scholzj/strimzi-backup/README.md

 Currently, the support is planned only for Apache Kafka and Apache Kafka Connect clusters, which consist of multiple custom resources, and (in case of Apache Kafka clusters) use persistent volumes to store data.
 The other resources such as Mirror Maker 2 or Bridge are stateless and consist of a single custom resource.
-So you can easily back them up with `kubectl get ... -o yaml` and do not need any special tools.
+So you can back them up with `kubectl get ... -o yaml` and do not need any special tools.